 These are all-inclusive, floating palaces for the well-heeled set: Crystal operates the largest ships in the luxury category and manages to deliver a level of service you wouldn't expect from such big vessels.
 Expect perks akin to an opulent hotel, including attentive butlers and memorably good cuisine.
-Although the ships are older, they've been kept "shiny and new" with multimillion-dollar renovations.

 What We Love